 Provides access to an extensive repository of standardized and structured statistical datasets covering a variety of subject areas and helps users create charts, maps, graphs, and tables with descriptive summaries and citations.
 Data is sourced from U.S. and international public and private organizations.
 Users can compare and contrast multiple data series, perform statistical calculations on the data, and customize output views.
 Years of coverage vary depending on dataset.

 Agriculture & Food; Banking, Finance, & Insurance; Criminal Justice & Law Enforcement; Education; Energy Resources & Industry; Government & Politics; Health & Vital Statistics; Housing & Construction; Industry, Business & Commerce; International Relations & Trade; Labor & Employment; Military & Defense; Natural Resources & Environment; Population & Income; Prices, Consumption & Cost of Living; Transportation & Traffic.

 Archives and disseminates data on crime and justice for secondary analysis from curated studies or statistical data series.
 Data can be downloaded directly from ICPSR (you may need to create a free account) or link to the original report.

-Summarizes U.S. social, political and economic data in convenient tables from a wide variety of Federal and State agencies as well as private organizations.
-Tables available in either PDF or Excel.
-Check original sources of data for more detailed information.
-Excellent introductory essay at beginning of each PDF section.
-Updated monthly.
-For earlier editions (1970-current) use drop down menu in database.
-Archived government editions (1878-2012) available free at U.S. Census Bureau and Cybercemetery sites.
-Tip sheet.
+An authoritative and comprehensive summary of U.S. social, political and economic data from Federal and State agencies as well as private organizations.
+All tables are available for download in PDF and Excel formats.
+Check original sources of data to explore more detailed information.
+Excellent introductory essay at beginning of each topic section.
+Updated annually.

 The Office of Research and Data collects data from documents submitted by the courts in each case in which a defendant is sentenced.
 From that data, the Commission prepares and disseminates public reports on a wide variety of sentencing issues.